vnsny-bia/VisitContactTrace/README.md

 ## Exit/Reload data <a name="exitapp"></a>

-The top right-hand corner of the application contains a drop down menu that contains options for users to exit the application or reload the user interface to upload data.
+The top right-hand corner of the application contains a drop down menu that contains options for users to exit the application or reload the user interface to upload a new dataset.
 It is best to exit the application by clicking on "Exit" in this window, because this correctly closes the VisitContactTrace application from the R session.

 # Other Useful R Functions/Objects (for experienced R users) <a name="advancedR"></a>